SmileiPIC/tutorials/basics_laser_vacuum.rst

   ./smilei laser_propagation_2d.py

-Before going to the analysis of your simulation, check the ``log``.
+Before going to the analysis of your simulation, check the output on the screen (the *log*).

 * What did change compared to the `test mode`?
 * Did your run complete correctly?